cckmwong-data/spam_msg_app/README.md

 ---

+## Technical Notes

+> *This [Streamlit application](https://creditscoringprediction2.streamlit.app/) is hosted on the free Tier of Streamlit Community Cloud.
+If the app has been idle for more than 12 hours, it may take some time to reactivate.
+In such cases, please click the button saying “Yes, get this app back up!” to relaunch the application.
+Thank you for your patience.*

+---

 ## Problem Statement
 Spam messages can pose significant risks such as phishing, scams, and misinformation, which disproportionately affect vulnerable groups.
 This [application](https://spammsgcheck.streamlit.app/) aims not only to detect spam accurately but also to present the results in a clear, accessible way — including the option for the outcome to be read aloud, ensuring that users with limited vision or reading ability can easily understand the classification result.

 ---

 ## Overview

-> **Note:**
-> *This [Streamlit application](https://spammsgcheck.streamlit.app/) is hosted on the free Tier of Streamlit Community Cloud.
-If the app has been idle for more than 12 hours, it may take some time to reactivate.
-In such cases, please click the button saying “Yes, get this app back up!” to relaunch the application.
-Thank you for your patience.*

 This project focuses on building an accessible SMS spam detection tool.